dvargas92495/moonlight/README.md

 ## Directory Structure

 We want to keep the root directory as clean as possible.
-Besides the subdirectories, you'll only find this readme, the gitignore, the travis spec that we need to fun jobs (could this move to `travis`?), and `pre-commit-config.yaml` config needed to be able to run our precommit hook (to be moved to a `precommit` directory once we have multiple hooks to run).
+Besides the subdirectories, you'll only find this readme, the gitignore, the travis spec that we need to run jobs (could this move to `travis`?), and `pre-commit-config.yaml` config needed to be able to run our precommit hook (to be moved to a `precommit` directory once we have multiple hooks to run).
 Each of the subsequent sub folders control a separate domain of the app, which will have their own READMEs for more information.